LamininSolutions/mfsql-connector/source/version-control/index.rst

 #.
 Update logging in spMFTableAudit to track performance
 #.
 Fix spMFUpdateHistoryShow to aid performance tracking
 #.
 Add new special procedure to aid performance tracking of a procedurebatch spMFGetProcedurePerformance
+#.
+Align on premise VAF with cloud VAF with updates to image references

 4.9.27.71
 ~~~~~~~~~